Are VPNs worth it? – That’s the main theme of this guide.

 A VPN protects you by creating a secure tunnel over the internet.
 The tunnel safeguards your connection and online traffic between your devices and the internet entities.
 This primarily happens in two ways.

-Paid VPNs include other various security and privacy features that reinforce your VPN protection.
+Paid VPNs include other security and privacy features that reinforce your VPN protection.

 Depending on your online tasks, a VPN can help you in various ways, including overcoming the internet injustices mentioned earlier.